wagnerhsu/awesome-.NET-Obfuscator/README.md

 ### DarksProtector

 * [DarksProtector](https://github.com/BillytheButcher/DarksProtector) - DarksProtector 2.0 | ConfuserEx Modded
+* Supports .NET Framework 2.0/3.0/3.5/4.0/4.5
 ### DeepSea

 * [DeepSea](https://deepsea-obfuscator.soft112.com/) - DeepSea Obfuscator makes obfuscation of your .NET assemblies an intuitive and integrated part of your product development.
 ### Demeanor

 * [Demeanor](http://www.wiseowl.com/products/products.aspx) - Demeanor for.NET protects your intellectual property by making it extremely difficult to reverse engineer your .NET applications.
+* Commercial
 ### Denvelope

 * [Denvelope](https://github.com/TWVyY3VyaW8K/Denvelope) - NET Obfuscator
 ### DNGuard HVM

 * [DNGuard HVM](http://www.dnguard.net/index.php) - Advanced .NET Code Protection and Obfuscation Technology
+* Commercial
 ### Dotfuscator

 * [Dotfuscator](https://www.preemptive.com/products/dotfuscator/overview) - Dotfucator's .NET obfuscation and runtime checks have protected thousands of apps for over a decade.
+* FREE for Personal Use
 ### DotNetGuard

 * [DotNetGuard](https://github.com/Modify24x7/DotNetGuard) - .Net Protector ( ConfuserEx Mod )
 ### DotNetPatcher

 * [DotNetPatcher](https://github.com/mwsrc/DotNetObfuscator) - DotNetObfuscator
+* Use MonoCecil library for .NET applications !
+It doesn't support WPF .exe
 ### DotNetSafer

 * [DotNetSafer](https://dotnetsafer.com/) - Increase the security of your software, reduce costs and save time with the tools that dotnetsafer offers you to protect your intellectual property and guarantee the integrity of your .NET and .NET Core applications.
+* Commercial
 ### Dotpack

 * [Dotpack](https://github.com/daeken/Dotpack/) - Extreme (TM) binary packer for .NET
 ### DCNETProtector

 * [DCNETProtector](https://github.com/dcsoft-yyf/DCNETProtector) - An open source tool to encrypt .NET assembly file, help people protect theirs copyright.
 It has a command line interface and some specific features.
 It claims to have only 6000 lines of code.
+* Now support .NET Core 3.1
 ------------------
 <!-- E -->
 ## E =>